-In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (Topic 230) to clarify how certain cash receipts and payments should be presented in the statement of cash flows.
+In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (Topic 230), to clarify how certain cash receipts and payments should be presented in the statement of cash flows.
 The standard is effective for annual periods beginning after December 15, 2017 and interim periods within that reporting period.
 Early adoption is permitted.
 The Company is evaluating the effect this standard will have on its financial statements and related disclosures.

-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) which requires lessees to record most leases on their balance sheets and disclose key information about leasing arrangements in an effort to increase transparency and comparability among organizations.
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which requires lessees to record most leases on their balance sheets and disclose key information about leasing arrangements in an effort to increase transparency and comparability among organizations.
 The standard is effective for annual periods beginning after December 15, 2018 and interim periods within that reporting period.
 Early adoption is permitted.
 The Company is evaluating the effect this standard will have on its financial statements and related disclosures.

 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers.
 ASU 2014-09 is a comprehensive new revenue recognition model requiring a company to recognize revenue to depict the transfer of goods or services to a customer in an amount reflecting the consideration it expects to receive in exchange for those goods or services.
-Additionally, in March 2016, the FASB issued ASU 2016-08 Revenue from Contracts with Customers, Principal versus Agent

-Considerations.
-ASU 2016-08 amends the principal versus agent guidance in ASU 2014-09 to clarify how an entity should identify the unit of accounting for the principal versus agent evaluation and how it should apply the control principal to certain types of arrangements.
+Additionally, in March 2016, the FASB issued ASU 2016-08, Revenue from Contracts with Customers, Principal versus Agent Considerations ASU 2016-08 amends the principal versus agent guidance in ASU 2014-09 to clarify how an entity should identify the unit of accounting for the principal versus agent evaluation and how it should apply the control principal to certain types of arrangements.
 The effective date for both standards is January 1, 2018, with an option that permits companies to adopt the standard as early as the January 1, 2017.
 Early application prior to the January 1, 2017 is not permitted.
-The standards permit the use of either the retrospective or cumulative effect transition method.
-The Company is evaluating the transition method that it will elect.
-The adoption of these standards is not expected to have a material impact on the Company's financial statement.
+The Company has determined that they will elect the modified retrospective transition method, meaning the cumulative effect of applying the new guidance is recognized at the date of initial application as an adjustment to the opening accumulated deficit balance.
+Since the Company does not expect to have any open contracts with customers as of December 31, 2017, the adoption of this standard is not expected to have a material impact on the Company's financial statements.